A Latent Variable Model for Relational Events with Multiple Receivers: A multiplicative latent factor model for relational events with multiple receivers

-The inclusion of latent variables affects the relative popularity of an actor to be receiver for a given sender actor.
-Therefore it is useful to look at the relative number of messages received by a potential receiver $r$ given a sender $s$, i.e.,

-Finally multiplicative latent factor models have the ability to capture higher-order dependency structures in the data, such as transitivity and clusterability \citep{Hoff:2005,Hoff:2009}.
+The following test statistics are used for the posterior predictive checks of the mc-amen model: \begin{itemize} \item The frequency of a specific combination of a sender and the receiver set in the observed data (either for unicast messages or multicast messages).
+This will be done for the most frequently observed combinations of senders and receiver sets. \item The distribution of the cardinality of the receiver sets over the entire data set.
+This will show whether the distributional form of the size of the receiver sets in the observed data is well-captured by the model, such as the typical decreasing trend as in the Enron data in Figure \ref{hist_obs_m}. \item The transitivity in the entire data set, given by

+where $e_{s,r} = \sum_{i} y_{s,i,r} - \frac{1}{P-1}\sum_{i,r} y_{s,i,r}$, i.e., the difference between the total number of messages sent by $s$ to $r$ receiver and the average number of receivers of messages sent by $s$.
 For the current paper we consider a posterior predictive check for transitivity which captures the tendency of actor $s$ to send messages to actor $r$ as a function of the number of messages sent by $s$ to other actors than $r$ and the number of messages sent by these other actors to $r$.
-Transitivity is often phrased as ``the friends of my friends are my friends'', an example of structural balance theory \citep{Heider:1946,Cartwright:1956}.
-Transitivity can also be seen as a form of ``broker-skipping'' as it captures the tendency of actors to skip intermediate actors in a communication network \citep{Leenders:2016}.
-Transitivity can be captured by the following statistic,
+Transitivity is often phrased as ``the friends of my friends are my friends'', an example of structural balance theory (\cite{Heider:1946,Cartwright:1956}).
+Transitivity can also be seen as a form of ``broker-skipping'' as it captures the tendency of actors to skip intermediate actors in a communication network (e.g., \cite{Leenders:2016}).
+Multiplicative latent factor models, such as the mc-amen model, are known to capture such higher-order dependency structures in the data (\cite{Hoff:2005,Hoff:2009}). \end{itemize} Note that the first quantity, i.e., the number of observed messages of a specific sender to a specific \textit{receiver set}, is preferred over the number of messages of a specific sender to a specific receiver based on all receiver set for this given sender, i.e., the relative popularity of an actor as a receiver for a given sender, when assessing model fit for relation with with multicast messages.
+For example, if actor 1 had send 100 unicast messages to actor 2, 100 unicast messages to actor 3, and no multicast messages to actors 2 and 3, the relative popularity of actors 2 and 3 would be the same for this sender as when actor 1 had send 100 multicast messages to both actors 2 and 3, and no unicast messages to actors 2 and 3 separately.
+Thus, by solely looking at the relative popularity, we would not be able to see whether the multicast behavior of actors in the observed data is well captured by the model.

-where $e_{sr} = \sum_{i} y_{sir} - \frac{1}{A-1}\sum_{i,r} y_{sir}$, i.e., the difference between the total number of messages sent by $s$ to $r$ receiver and the average number of receivers of messages sent by $s$.
-Note that $e_{sr}$ is centered around zero receiver actors $r$.
-A slightly alternative form is obtained when instead considering the tendency of $r$ to send messages to $s$ as a function of the number of messages that $s$ sent to $r$ via another actor, i.e.,